 Does your child have difficulty drinking, eating and communicating?

-Speech Pathology services was established in 1997 to provide a range of assessment and intervention services to infants and children from birth to 18 years.
-We provide specialist assessment and management of a wide range of feeding (eg. breast, bottle, solid feeding, tube feeding transition issues and nutritional issues) and communication difficulties such as speech difficulties, language delays/disorders, stuttering, voice, social interaction , literacy difficulties ( eg. spelling, reading and writing) and oromotor difficulties (eg. dribbling, low muscle tone, coordination issues).
+Speech Pathology Services was established in 1997 to provide a range of assessment and intervention services to infants and children from birth to 18 years.
+We provide experienced assessment and management of a wide range of feeding (eg. breast, bottle, solid feeding, and tube feeding transition issues) and communication difficulties such as speech difficulties, language delays/disorders, stuttering, voice, social interaction , literacy difficulties ( eg. spelling, reading and writing) and oromotor difficulties (eg. dribbling, low muscle tone, coordination issues).

 We have an experienced and dedicated team who are committed to achieving the best outcomes for your child and family and work integrally within the child’s community.

-Our clinic provides services to infants and children with a range of communication and feeding issues from very mild issues (eg. lisp) to more complex disorders/conditions (eg. autism, congenital syndromes, cerebral palsy, cardiac conditions, craniofacial conditions eg. tongue tie, cleft palate) and we welcome families from culturally diverse communities.
+Our clinic provides services to infants and children with a range of communication and feeding issues from very mild issues (eg.developmental delay, lisp) to more complex disorders/conditions (eg. autism, congenital syndromes, cerebral palsy, cardiac conditions, craniofacial conditions eg. tongue tie, cleft palate) and we welcome families from culturally diverse communities.

-Our specialists are registered with private health funds in Australia to allow private health insurance benefits and are currently providers for the Medicare Enhanced Primary Care benefits, Fahcsia and Betterstart payments.
+Our speech pathologists are registered with private health funds in Australia to allow private health insurance benefits and are currently providers for the Medicare Enhanced Primary Care benefits payments.

 Referrals can be made by families or health professionals.